eltriki-X/dbricks-deploy-clusters/README.md

 # DATABRICKS DEPLOY CLUSTER BY bash script

-# NOTE:::::::::: If you have any issue with the code, please feel free to contact me in order to resolved the bugs.
+# NOTE:::::::::: If you have any issue with the code, please feel free to contact me....
 ### Test execution databricks-cli